shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/hacking-the-manifest.md

 Let's have a look at what this all means.
 Firstly, `.yaml` is the file extension for YAML ([**Y**AML **A**in't **M**arkup **L**anguage](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started)) which is an easy to read file format commonly used for configuration files.

 In order to save time when indexing the datasource, we must specify a starting block (or else the node would start indexing from the genesis block, which would take a very long time and not be useful to us).
-To specify a sensible starting block, insert the line `startBlock: 3914495` into the `subgraph.yaml` file for the datasource of the "punks" contract.
-Block 3914495 occurred on June 22, 2017 - and contained the deployment of the CryptoPunksMarket contract.
+To specify a sensible starting block, insert the line `startBlock: 12500000` into the `subgraph.yaml` file for the datasource of the "punks" contract.

 Next, we need to make sure the datasource mapping includes the entities "Punk" and "Account".